 Before summarizing the criteria mentioned above, let's also go through other necessary (but less spoken of) aspects of your investigation.

-- The way you structure and present your investigation plays an essential role in getting you a top score.
+How you structure and present your investigation is essential to getting a top score.
 Some vital information that goes right at the top before your introduction includes:

 - Title of the study.